Asia shares alarmed by U.S. inflation scare, count on calm Fed

 “The more nominal GDP gains are dominated by higher inflation, especially wage inflation, the more the possible squeeze on profit margins.
 It plays to a more choppy, less bullish equity bias.”

-Asian markets were already on the backfoot this week amid inflation worries and a tech sell-off on Wall Street, and nerves were further jangled on Wednesday when Taiwan stocks (.TWII) tumbled on fears the island could face a partial lockdown amid an outbreak of the virus. read more
+Asian markets were already on the backfoot this week amid inflation worries and a tech sell-off on Wall Street, and nerves were further jangled on Wednesday when Taiwan stocks tumbled on fears the island could face a partial lockdown amid an outbreak of the virus.

 Nasdaq futures were trying to rally with a gain of 0.4%, while S&P 500 futures added 0.3%.
 But EUROSTOXX 50 futures were still catching up with overnight falls and lost 0.7%, while FTSE futures shed 0.5%.